docker/docs/desktop/extensions-sdk/index.md

 ## How to use the resources in this section

 The documentation is structured so that it matches the steps you need to take when creating your extension.
-There are two main parts to creating a Docker Extension; Build the foundations and then publish your extension.
+There are two main parts to creating a Docker Extension; build the foundations and then publish your extension.

 ### Part one: Build the foundations

 The build process consists of:

-- Installing the prerequisites.
+- Installing the latest version of Docker Desktop.
 - Setting up the directory with files which range from the extension’s source code to the required extension-specific files.
 - Creating the Dockerfile to build, publish, and run your extension in Docker Desktop.
 - Configuring the metadata file which is required at the root of the image filesystem.